 Follow God’s example, therefore, as dearly loved children and walk in the way of love- Ephesians 5:1 NIV

-It could be argued the Church is failing at this basic and fundamental task (Matthew 22:36-40).
+It could be argued most Christians are failing at conveying our love to the world (Matthew 22:36-40).
 The comments section of any article on any hot-button issue (abortion, homosexuality, the death penalty, immigration) reveal most non-Christians view Christians as angry, hardhearted, insensitive meanies.

 This optics problem came about as a result of some mistakes made inside the church.
 Most are not a result of evil; just a sad combination of obliviousness, biblical ignorance and misplaced zeal (Romans 10:2).
 There are five mistakes Christians make that the cause the world to see us as fundamentally unloving:

 We do not love each other-